Joachim Ringelnatz: Profile

-In the 1920s and 1930s, he worked as a Kabarettist, i.e., a kind of satirical stand-up comedian.
+In the 1920s and 1930s, he worked as a Kabarettist, a kind of satirical stand-up comedian.

 He is best known for his wry poems using word play and sometimes bordering on nonsense poetry.
 Some of them are similar to Christian Morgenstern's, but more satirical in tone and occasionally subversive.
 His most popular character is the anarchic sailor Kuddel Daddeldu with his drunken antics and disdain for authority.

 In his final thirteen years Ringelnatz was also a dedicated and prolific visual artist.
 The bulk of his art went missing during World War II, but over 200 paintings and drawings survived.
 In the 1920s some of his work was exhibited at the Akademie der Künste along with that of his contemporaries Otto Dix and George Grosz.
 Ringelnatz illustrated his own novel called "...liner Roma..."
 (1923), the title of which is a doubly truncated "Berliner Roman" (Berlin novel), for "Berlin novels usually have no decent beginning and no proper ending." ("Berliner Romane haben meist keinen ordentlichen Anfang und kein rechtes Ende.")

 In 1933, he was banned by the Nazi government as a "degenerate artist".

 Ringelnatz's widow Leonharda Pieper married Julius Gescher after Ringelnatz's death, and their son Norbert managed Ringelnatz's legacy and assembled a collection.
 Norbert donated the collection to the Joachim Ringelnatz Museum in Cuxhaven in 2019.